skills/test-with-actions/.github/steps/1-step.md

 GitHub Actions is a great way to automate several of your recurring tasks, saving you time to work on the more challenging and fun problems!

 One of the most common tasks a developer deals with is testing their code.
 Unfortunately, this is often tedious and things get skipped or simply overlooked.
-Even more so, we often have to test against many frameworks, operating systems, and other situations, exaggerating the problem.
+Even more so, we often need to test against many frameworks, operating systems, and other situations, exaggerating the problem.

-Let's learn how to automate this process using workflows in GitHub Actions.
+Let's learn how to automate this ever-growing need for testing our code by using workflows in GitHub Actions.

 ### What is Continuous Integration?